 Counselling can be a safe and confidential space for students to explore any concerns or problems they may be experiencing, some feel it can be helpful to speak to someone with a neutral standpoint which can help them to make decisions in their current circumstances or help them to understand situations from the past.

-If you feel that your child could benefit from attending counselling sessions in school, please email Miss Christian-Doherty, Trainee SENDCo, with a brief summary.
+If you feel that your child could benefit from attending counselling sessions in school, please email Mrs Bensley with a brief summary of need.